Homotopies and transcendental extensions in colouring problems: Basic notions

-By a \emph{triangulated polytope} $P$ we mean a polytope in which every cell is a simplex.
-Note that "a triangulated polytope" and "a polytope with a triangulation" are distinct notions (and the distinction will be crucial), because in the latter the extreme points of a given simplex in the triangulation need not be the vertices of the polytope.
-Sometimes in this case we use the term "triangulation on the vertices of $P$" to distinguish it from a general triangulation of $P$.
+By a \emph{triangulated polytopal complex} $P$, we mean a polytopal complex in which every cell is a simplex.
+Note that "a triangulated polytopal complex" and "a polytopal complex with a triangulation" are distinct notions (and the distinction will be crucial), because in the latter, the extreme points of a given simplex in the triangulation need not be the vertices of the polytopal complex.
+Sometimes, in this case, we use the term "triangulation on the vertices of $P$" to distinguish it from a general triangulation of $P$.

-By a \emph{labelling} (colouring) of a polytope $P$ with $n$ colours we mean a function $f$ from the set of vertices of $P$ to the set $\{1,\ldots,n\}$.
-We say that vertex $v$ has a label (colour) $f(v)$.
+By a \emph{labeling} (coloring) of a polytopal complex $P$ with $n$ colors, we mean a function $f$ from the set of vertices of $P$ to the set $\{1, \ldots, n\}$.
+We say that a vertex $v$ has a label (color) $f(v)$.